opentargets/ot-ui-apps/packages/ui/src/components/GenTrack/README.md

 ## Components

 #### `GenTrackProvider`

-__NOTE: Under the updated design, this dedicated state management is perhaps no longer required/justified for this component and should maybe be removed?__

 Provides context for the track.
 Its children should include a single `GenTrack` component along with any other components that need to get/set the context.